+End Option 2.

+Reviewer’s Note: Because customers can have numerous resources serving Planned NLSLs or NLSLs and the subsections of section 4 can span multiple pages, BPA is proposing subsection numbering of 4(1), 4(2), etc. (as opposed to simply numbering resources as (1), (2),….) under section 4 so that it is easier to know which resource is being referred to.

-4. DEDICATED RESOURCE AMOUNTS FOR AN NLSL
+4. DEDICATED RESOURCE AMOUNTS USED TO SERVE PLANNED NLSLs AND NLSLs

-Option 1: If «Customer Name» does NOT have an NLSL or does NOT have any Dedicated Resource amounts serving an NLSL include the following text:
+Option 1: If customer does NOT have an NLSL or does NOT have any Dedicated Resource amounts serving an NLSL include the following text:

-«Customer Name» does not have any Dedicated Resource amounts serving an NLSL at this time, in accordance with section 3.5.7 of the body of this Agreement.
+«Customer Name» does not have any Dedicated Resource amounts serving a Planned NLSL or an NLSL at this time, in accordance with sections 3.5.8 and 20.3 of the body of this Agreement.

 End Option 1.

-Option 2: If «Customer Name» wants to serve an NLSL with Dedicated Resource amounts include the following text and heading.
-If «Customer Name» is serving the NLSL with Specified Resources add and complete sections (1)(A) - (C) for each resource using the format in Option 2 of section 2.1.
-If «Customer Name» is serving the NLSL with Unspecified Resources Amounts add and fill in a table using the table format in section 3.1.
-Also describe in section 1.4 or 1.5 of Exhibit D how the resource listed below will match the NLSL.
+Option 2: If customer wants to serve a Planned NLSL or an NLSL with Dedicated Resource amounts, include the following text and heading.
+If customer is serving the Planned NLSL/NLSL with Specified Resources, use the tables from section 2 above and complete sections 2(1)(A) - (C) for each resource using the format in Option 2 of section 2 (state “N/A” in the Tier 1 Allowance Amount cell).
+If customer is serving the NLSL with Committed Power Purchase Amounts, add and fill in a table using the table format in section 3.2 in equal megawatt amounts for each hour in a year as provided in 3.4.1(2).
+Also describe in section 1.4 or 1.5 of Exhibit D how the resource listed below will match the Planned NLSL/NLSL.

-All of «Customer Name»’s Dedicated Resource amounts serving an NLSL, in accordance with section 3.5.7 of the body of this Agreement, are listed below.
+All of «Customer Name»’s Dedicated Resource amounts serving a Planned NLSL and/or an NLSL, in accordance with sections 3.5.8 and 20.3 of the body of this Agreement, are listed below.

-(1) «Name of NLSL» NLSL
+4(1) «Name of NLSL» «Planned NLSL or NLSL»

 End Option 2.